ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 device_number
   Number of the device to be started.
 A device number is 3 or 4 hexadecimal digits.
-A slash (/) must precede a 4-digit number but is not before a 3-digit number.
+A slash (/) must precede a 4-digit number but not a 3-digit number.

   Only applicable when *state* is ``started``, otherwise ignored.